ple1n/organic/README.md

 The drug dissolved well in pure water, surprisingly.
 But next time I will use PBS or normal saline.

+I recommend using insullin syringes of 0.3mL when injecting, to minimize dead volume.

+If your initial volume of liquid is very small you can use centrifuge filter.
+Syringe filters have 0.5mL dead volume.

 TODO.
 Ongoing experiment.

 ### Tirzepatide, the weight loss drug